 Finding a policy for freelancers and other self-employed individuals may prove difficult.
 Large insurers may not see the point in selling such relatively small policies.
 But private firms that do offer such policies typically base the cost on the type of profession.
 Additionally, most states also have workers' compensation funds for those unable to buy a policy on the voluntary market (often referred to as the "insurer of last resort").
 These include the State Compensation Insurance Fund in California and the Workers' Compensation Trust Fund in Massachusetts.

-If you've been injured at work and believe you may have been misclassified or have questions about coverage as a self-employed worker, you should speak with an attorney.
-Fortunately, you can have an experienced workers' compensation attorney provide an initial review your situation absolutely free.
+If you've been injured at work and believe you may have been misclassified or have questions about coverage as a self-employed worker, you want to speak with a legal professional.
+Find an experienced workers' compensation attorney near you today.